 GAO recognized that FAR part 13, as opposed to FAR part 15, doesn’t require consideration of the “relevance” of past performance.
 But because the terms of the solicitation mentioned relevance, GAO found it unnecessary to reach a “definitive conclusion” on that issue.

 This decision may be a breath of fresh air in the world of government contracting, where companies can see their myriad qualifications reduced to a number such as a CPARS rating.
-And it is another reminder that the terms of the solicitation are a key part of any bid protest.
+And it is another reminder that the terms of the solicitation are a key part of almost any bid protest.